Loading non-Maxwellian Velocity Distributions in Particle Simulations: Ring and Shell Maxwellians

 We discuss another ring and shell-shaped distributions, based on the scattering of seed Maxwellians.
 By gyrating a seed Maxwellian population, \citet{usami22} has proposed the following axisymmetric distribution,

 where $V$ is the ring velocity and $I_0(x)$ is the zeroth-order modified Bessel function of the first kind.
 We call this distribution the ring Maxwell distribution or the ring Maxwellian\footnote{The original authors call the distribution the ``pseudo Maxwellian,'' because they study near-Maxwellian cases, $V \lesssim \theta_\perp$.
 In this study, we call it the ring Maxwellian to emphasize its role as a ring-type distribution.}.
 Note that we employ a different convention for the characteristic velocity from the original paper, by a factor of $\sqrt{2}$.
-The phase-space density is concave at $v_\perp \simeq 0$ when $V \le \theta_\perp$, while it has a ring-shaped structure when $\theta_\perp < V$ \citep{usami22}.
-The pressures and energy density of the ring Maxwellian are as follows.
+The phase space density is concave at $v_\perp \simeq 0$ when $V \le \theta_\perp$, while it has a ring-shaped structure when $\theta_\perp < V$ \citep{usami22}.
+The pressures, the energy density, and the pressure anisotropy of the ring Maxwellian are as follows.

 In this study, we propose its shell-type extension, called the shell Maxwell distribution or the shell Maxwellian.
 As will be shown, the shell Maxwellian is spherically scattered from a seed Maxwellian, while the ring Maxwellian is axisymmetrically scattered.
-Its phase-space density, pressure, and energy density are given by
+Its phase space density, pressure, and energy density are given by

 where we use the radial speed $r=|v|=\sqrt{v_x^2+v_y^2+v_z^2}$ to emphasize its meaning in the polar coordinate system.
 When $V\rightarrow 0$, it recovers the Maxwell distribution

 When $\theta = 0$, the pressure and energy density recover those of a thin shell,